GMCSuspension

 Misrepresentation triggers

 Google's misrepresentation policy covers trust signals broadly.
 Physical or registered address visible on site, phone number or live chat, complete About page, no fake reviews, working checkout that does not require account creation, and shipping timeframes that are accurate and realistic.
+Fake discounts, bait pricing, and hidden fees fall under a separate unacceptable business practices policy that the same crawl enforces.
 Full misrepresentation guide →

 Step 3: Verify in incognito before you appeal